 Detour “over the river and through the woods” to seven miles of scenic multi-use trails perfect for MTB.
 Create your own loops to pair easy routes with more difficult ones and give yourself a break here and there in Franklin County's Waid Recreation Park.

-A locally-baked potato bun holds your choice of handcrafted specialty burger at B-Sides, where PB & J doesn’t mean what you think it means.
+A locally-baked potato bun holds your choice of handcrafted specialty burger at Rocky Mount Burger Co., where PB & J doesn’t mean what you think it means.

 8. Arcadia | Foot of the Mountain Café (Buchanan)